codeforboston/jobhopper/README.md

    You can get your own 50 character secret key from [here](https://miniwebtool.com/django-secret-key-generator/).

 8. Create a database in your local PostgreSQL server.
-Add the name of your database and port to your .env file in the format "DATABASE: '[NAME]'" "PORT: '[PORT]'"
+Add the name of your database and port to your .env file in the format listed below

-   Ex.
-Name: Jobhopper; Port: 5432
+   Example: Jobhopper 5432
    ```sh
    DATABASE='Jobhopper'
    PORT='5432'